maxim2266/pump/README.md

     })
 }
 ```
-Just as a note, the library provides a more succinct way of defining such a simple stage (see below).
+As a note, the library provides a more succinct way of defining such a simple stage (see below).

 The signature of the stage function is designed to allow for full control over when and how
 the source generator is invoked.
 For example, suppose we want to have a pipeline stage where
 processing of each input item involves database queries, and we also want to establish a
 database connection before the iteration, and close it afterwards.
 This can be achieved using
-the following stage function (for some already defined types T and U):
+the following stage function (for some already defined types `T` and `U`):
 ```Go
 func process(src pump.Gen[T], yield func(U) error) error {
     conn, err := connectToDatabase()